zikunz/tp/docs/UserGuide.md

 ____________________________________________________________
 ```

-Note:
-> 📄 Clearing all orders will add back items belonging to the orders back to the inventory. <br>

 #### 2.2.6.
 Update an item: `items update`

 When you want to update either the price or stock of an item in the system, the `items update` feature allows you to